sree445/sree445/README.md

 DBT for Data modelling
 How to architectect better data system

-📫 How to reach me: ...
+📫 How to reach me: Linkedin...
-https://www.linkedin.com/in/sreekanth-pampana-000371b6
+I'm excited to connect with fellow tech enthusiasts who share the same zeal for innovation and progress.
+Let's collaborate and make a positive impact together! https://www.linkedin.com/in/sreekanth-pampana-000371b6